css-materials/course-site/content/syllabus/web-scraping-web/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Practice scraping content from web pages using rvest."
+summary: "Define web-scraping and practice scraping content from web pages using rvest."

 # Location of event.
 location: ""